 If you are in charge of someone’s investments or income, be proactive.
+Avoid any surprises for everyone.
 Consider:

-- When a court appoints you to be in charge of a person’s money, consider giving that court order to other family members so you are morally accountable to them as well.
+- When a court appoints you to be in charge of a person’s money, consider giving a copy of that court order to other family members so you are morally accountable to them as well.
 It is a public document and nothing prevents you from sharing it.

-- If you are caring for an elderly parent, at the time the power of attorney is implemented, discuss with the parent and siblings your need for monthly compensation for this and get authorizations from your (mentally competent) parent for these payments
+- If you are caring for an elderly parent, discuss with the parent and siblings your need for monthly compensation for this and get authorizations from your (mentally competent) parent for these payments.

 Finally, be honest with yourself.
 If after time you doubt that you would be a good trustee, admit it to yourself and others and take steps to remove yourself from that office.
 You do not want to be remembered as someone who took advantage of a loved one; no money is worth that.